hackclub/winter/galadrielmccrea.md

 * Super easy to use.
 Everything has a button, you aren't hunting in menus.

 ***
 What am I doing?
 Putting the fun back into graphing calculators.
-I'm going to stuff a Nvidia Tegra SoC into a graphing calculator, including a few extras.
+I'm going to stuff an Nvidia Tegra SoC into a graphing calculator, including a few extras.
 * Google Coral Dual TPU ML Accelerator
 * Camera
-* Wifi+bluetooth
+* Wi-Fi+bluetooth
 * NOAA Weather Satellite communication stack

 Is this a bad idea?
 Probably.
 Can I pull it off?
 I hope so.
 Here's my qualifications